Jenniered/bank-account/README.md

 1. I began with a recipe document and wrote user stories for the task
 2. I planned out my first few tests to use TDD to build basic functionality for the programme.
 3. Using TDD, I built the programme to deal with multiple deposits and withdrawals, but without the date.
+4. I added in the date as an argument in the tests and updated the code accordingly.
+5.